MAMA Art Foundation

 The Prize provides a forum for artists working with photography to present cohesive selections of work, or works in series, offering a depth of critical reflection that recognises the complexities and nuances of the history of the photograph and its contemporary manifestation.

 Generously supported by the MAMA Art Foundation, the National Photography Prize offers a $30,000 acquisitive first prize, the $5000 John and Margaret Baker Fellowship for an emerging practitioner, and further supports a number of artists through focused acquisitions.

-The National Photography Prize 2020 will form part of PHOTO 2020, a major new international festival of photography that will activate Melbourne and sites across Regional Victoria (Including Albury/Wodonga) with the most inspiring photography from Australia and around the world.
+The National Photography Prize 2020 Exhibition of Finalists will form part of PHOTO 2020, a major new international festival of photography that will activate Melbourne and sites across Regional Victoria (Including Albury/Wodonga) with the most inspiring photography from Australia and around the world.